List of West Ham United F.C. managers

-West Ham United Football Club, an association football club based in Stratford, London, have had seventeen permanent managers in their history and an additional three caretaker managers.
+West Ham United Football Club, an association football club based in Stratford, London, have had twenty permanent managers in their history and an additional three caretaker managers.
 Up until 1989 the club had only had five different managers.
 Before the appointment of Gianfranco Zola in 2008 the club never had an overseas manager, with the only non-Englishman being the Scot, Lou Macari.
-The most recent manager is the Scotsman David Moyes, reappointed in on an eighteen month deal - succeeding Manuel Pellegrini, who was appointed on a three year contract after Moyes had his short-term West Ham United contract finish.
-Before Moyes, Slaven Bilić was sacked in November 2017.
-Previously to Bilić, the club was managed by Sam Allardyce, who was appointed in May 2011 and left in May 2015.
-Numerous former West Ham players have taken on temporary managerial roles at the club, between permanent managers.
+The current manager is the Portuguese Nuno Espírito Santo, appointed in 2025 after Graham Potter was dismissed.
+Three former West Ham players have taken on temporary managerial roles at the club, between permanent managers.
 Ronnie Boyce briefly took the reins, in February 1990, between Macari's resignation and the appointment of Billy Bonds.
 Former Hammers player and board member Trevor Brooking was briefly in charge during two separate spells as caretaker manager in 2003, first during the illness of Glenn Roeder and again between Roeder's sacking and the appointment of Alan Pardew.
-Former player Kevin Keen has been caretaker manager twice; immediately prior to Gianfranco Zola's appointment in 2008 and after the sacking of Avram Grant in 2011.
+Former player Kevin Keen has been caretaker manager twice; immediately prior to Zola's appointment in 2008 and after the sacking of Avram Grant in 2011.